 Part of what sets The Honest Company apart from many of the others that we studied is the relative scale of its product line.
 Rather than starting with just one or a handful of products, it launched with 17.
-Many of Alba’s advisors warned against this, but for the specific market they were addressing, it was an important, calculated manuever.
+Many of Alba’s advisers warned against this, but for the specific market they were addressing, it was an important, calculated maneuver.

-Any mom who needed to buy chemical- and irritant-free diapers was also going to need chemical- and irritant-free baby wipes, and chemical- and irritant-free shampoos, and so on.
+Any parent who wanted to buy chemical- and irritant-free diapers was also going to want chemical- and irritant-free baby wipes, and chemical- and irritant-free shampoos, and so on.
 If they couldn’t get most everything from one place, then they weren’t likely to go hunting around different stores — they were likely to go to a brick-and-mortar retailer or Amazon.
 In the words of co-founder Christopher Gavigan, it needed to sell “more than just falafel” to prove people cared:

 “If we’re going to create a health food restaurant, then we can’t just sell falafel.
 Then we’re proving falafels are what people want or don’t want.
 We actually have to have a wider menu to see whether people care about healthy food.”